20 Best Photo Spots in Iceland You Shouldn't Miss

 July 2022

-Pro tip: Visit Dyrhólaey during the golden hours of sunrise or sunset for the most dramatic light.
+Pro tip: Visit during sunrise or sunset for the most dramatic lighting and unforgettable photos.

 Þórsmörk

-Located a bit deeper into Iceland’s rugged highlands, Þórsmörk is a photographer and hiker's dream come true.
-Named after the Norse god Thor, this valley is a playground of dramatic landscapes, with towering peaks, glacier-carved valleys, and crystal-clear rivers snaking through moss-covered lava fields.
-Accessible only by 4x4 vehicles or on foot via challenging hiking trails, Þórsmörk is not as often sought out by most visitors.
-If you’re looking to get away from the summer crowds, this would be the ideal spot.
+Tucked deeper into Iceland’s rugged highlands, Þórsmörk is a dream destination for both photographers and hikers.
+Named after the Norse god Thor, this valley offers some of Iceland’s most dramatic landscapes—think towering peaks, glacier-carved valleys, and rivers winding through moss-covered lava fields.
+Because it’s only accessible by 4x4 vehicles or via challenging hiking trails, Þórsmörk is often overlooked by the majority of tourists, making it the perfect spot if you’re looking to escape the summer crowds and capture Iceland’s raw beauty in solitude.

-Pro tip: Bring plenty of layers and waterproof gear, as the weather in Þórsmörk can be unpredictable.
+Pro tip: Bring plenty of layers and waterproof gear—the weather in Þórsmörk is unpredictable, but that’s part of the adventure.

 Stuðlagil Canyon